-Now I’ll admit I wasn’t ever mega excited by a new Pirates of the Caribbean movie after all it was a franchise based on a ride and it just felt like a needless cash grab but despite that I was surprised consistently by this movie series.. but hey i’m still waiting for my Splash Mountain movie.
+Now I’ll admit I wasn’t mega excited by a new Pirates of the Caribbean movie after all it was a franchise based on a ride and this one in particular felt like a needless cash grab but despite that I was surprised consistently by this movie series.. but hey i’m still waiting for my Splash Mountain movie.

 But anyways despite that the movies always rated fairly high on my list of favourite movies because the stories were fun and the characters likeable and quotable…I’ve got a jar of dirt anyone?
 The movies were consistently good right up until the last movie.

 After ‘On Stranger Tides’ flopped I wasn’t expecting much from this latest addition assuming that it had succumbed to sequelitis (a condition where a movies sequels decline in quality) being honest though the last movie struggled because despite being undeniably a main character ‘Jack Sparrow’ can’t bare the direct spotlight of being the only focus of a movie because then his charming eccentricities become annoying.
 I guess they released that and brought back Will Turner and Elizabeth Swann for this latest movie.

 So when I heard about this new movie I wasn’t too excited, I expected it to be equally disappointing and a by product of an industry that won’t let a franchise die while it can make them any money whatsoever.
 But a few well placed previews genuinely changed my mind on it.
 The movie at least from the perspective of all the trailers and previews perfectly captured the spirit and charm of the first few films and tied together some dangling plot threads.
 And as I touched on earlier they clearly took on board criticism from the previous movie and it’s failings and brought back the full cast.